-The Yavapai County Juvenile Court operates work crews in the Prescott Quad-City area, and in the Verde Valley area.
-Juveniles who are court ordered through probation or directed through the diversion program to complete community restitution hours can be assigned to the work crew.
+The Yavapai County Juvenile Court operates community restitution crews in the Prescott quad-city area, and in the Verde Valley area.
+Juveniles who are court ordered through probation or directed through the diversion program to complete community restitution hours may be assigned to the department’s weekend crew.
 The juveniles work on community cleanup projects ranging from maintaining local parks to creating trails through the national forests.
-Juveniles work an eight-hour day starting at 8:00 a.m. and ending at 5:00 p.m., breaking for lunch that they must provide for themselves.

 Court Obligation Program

-The Yavapai County Juvenile Court, in conjunction with local businesses, provides juveniles who are court ordered to pay restitution the opportunity to work and receive payment that is then distributed as restitution to their victims.
-Juveniles are screened for participation, and if they meet the criteria, are assigned to an appropriate jobsite.
-This program offers juveniles’ job readiness training, teaches accountability, while repaying their victims.
+The Yavapai County Juvenile Court, in conjunction with non-profit organizations, provides juveniles who are court ordered to pay restitution the opportunity to work and receive payment that is then distributed as restitution to their victims.
+Juveniles are screened for participation and, if they meet the criteria, are assigned to an appropriate jobsite.
+This program offers job readiness training and teaches accountability while repaying victims.